 Country Population: 72,660

-Like a lot of the flags on the African continent, Zimbabwe’s flag carries multiple colors that signify agriculture (green), minerals (yellow), bloodshed (of course, this is Africa after all) (red), and heritage (black).
+Like a lot of the flags on the African continent, Zimbabwe’s flag carries multiple colors that signify agriculture (green), minerals (yellow), blood (red), and heritage (black).
 The bird on the flag is a soapstone statuette representing the heyday of the magnificent ancient city of Great Zimbabwe (go read about it on Wikipedia).
 The Marxist star represents misguided revolutionary efforts to make a go at the real world after years of colonial repression.
-Instead of democracy, however, the country ended up with one of the worst tyrants in modern history (hello Robert “Hitler was too soft” Mugabe).
+Instead of democracy, however, the country ended up with one of the worst tyrants in modern history (hello Robert Mugabe).
 As Roger Daltrey sings “Meet the new boss, same as the old boss.”

 Country Population: 12,619,600